sefirosweb/minecraftHawkEye/README.md

 I'm glad I can help you, do we help each other?

 # TODOs
-- Add support for crossbow
 - Add support for snowballs
-- Add support for enderpelds
+- Add support for enderpelds ( Coming soon for minecraftlegion => https://www.youtube.com/watch?v=s9ZVdMUUSGE )